Sickening Bliss

-Sickening Bliss is the fourth and final full-length album by Swedish goregrind band Regurgitate, released in 2006 by Relapse Records.
+Sickening Bliss is the fourth and final studio album by Swedish goregrind band Regurgitate, released in 2006 by Relapse Records.
 For vinyl releases, there is the yellow splatter vinyl limited to 1000, red limited to 500, and clear limited to 100.
 There is also a censored cover that focuses on the woman's face and does not show her holding her intestines on a baby's blanket.